Railways needs yearly investment of Rs 3-lakh cr to meet country's aspirations: Govt | Business

 - India

-The Railways will need to target a revenue of Rs 3.5 lakh crore and an investment of Rs 3-lakh crore every year to meet the country's aspirations, the government told Rajya Sabha Thursday.
+The Railways will need to target revenue of Rs 3.5 lakh crore and an investment of Rs 3-lakh crore every year to meet the country's aspirations, the government told the Rajya Sabha on Thursday.

+During a discussion on the working of the ministry, Railway Minister Ashwini Vaishnaw attacked opposition members and past governments, alleging they only talked about vision and preparing concept notes, but did not take any action to implement them.

 He said that a ''policy paralysis'' situation existed in the entire country under the previous regime and the Railway was affected as well.